andreafdaf/angular2-inner-content/README.md

 # Angular2 [innerContent] directive
 An Angular2 directive to parse string contents and render the directive contents inside it.

-This directive works as [htmlContent] but instead of simples HTML it proccess directives too.
+This directive works as [htmlContent] but instead of simple HTML it proccess directives too.

-This component renders an HTML code with inner directives on it.
 The @Input innerContent receives an array argument, the first array element is the code to be parsed.
 The second index is an array of Components that contains the directives present in the code.